 Biz Markie.
 Who doesn’t love him?
 Our broken intellectual property system, that’s who.

 Biz belongs to the period in the late eighties and early nineties that many hip-hop heads refer to as the golden age.
 The tracks of this period were dense with samples and quotes, most of which were used without permission.
-Biz was no exception to this trend.
-This map shows only a few of the samples he used.
+Biz was no exception.

 The golden age came to an end in 1992, when Biz was sued for illegally sampling “Alone Again (Naturally) ” by Gilbert O’Sullivan.